 NHS Digital has continued to work alongside stakeholders and data providers to improve data quality for the 2020/21 collection.
 This included an extensive data assurance exercise, and further data definition refinement.
 At national level, information is considered to be broadly comparable across the same type of data providers although statistics should still be treated with caution, especially where labelled as experimental.

 Please ensure you use these statistics with reference to the Data Quality Statement.
 This will be updated should any errors be reported after publication.
+The current version is number 4, published on the 1st September 2022.

 For the period 1st April 2020 to 31st March 2021, NHS organisations reported: